-Blending Flamenco guitar with the modern music of our new century.
+Blending Flamenco guitar with the music of our century.
 Pau is an outstanding guitarist who tackles music from multiple interpretative angles using different concepts, understanding and studying the guitar as a versatile cross-over instrument.
 Both a brilliant performer of his own music and a highly requested sideman, sessionist and producer, he’s immersed in countless musical genres, styles and projects.
 His original compositions mirror his unique approach to the guitar and to music.